gmetais/grunt-devperf/README.md

         'http://www.franceo.fr'
       ],
       numberOfRuns: 5,
-      timeout: 120
+      timeout: 120,
+      openResults: true
     }
   }
 });
 ```
 Then, open the `/devperf/index.html` file with your browser to see the results.

 The entire results (including grunt-phantomas HTML and JSON reports) are in the `/devperf` folder.
 You might want to add this folder to your .gitignore file.

 Results snapshot :